-The Authority's Accounts are due to be approved prior to 30th November 2022.
-Events taking place after this date will not be reflected in the financial statements or notes.
+The Statement of Accounts was authorised for issue by the Head of Finance and Procurement on 27 November 2024.
+Events taking place after this date will not be reflected in the Financial Statements or notes.
 Where events taking place before this date provide information about conditions existing at 31 March 2022 the effects must be disclosed in the accounts.